interestingforked/shushud/readme.md

 Collect Billable Events.

 Providers like Sendgrid need a more robust way to charge customers.
 The Vault will provide a mechanism for add-on providers that allows them to notify us of billable events.
-We will append these events to our durable log and then convert them into line items which will eventually wind up on an invoice.
+We will append these events to our durable log and then convert them into billable units which will eventually wind up on an invoice.

 This API will also serve as the canonical source for all billable events in the cloud.
 Depending upon the success of our rollout to add-on providers, we hope the adoption of the API will reach teams like runtime and add-ons.

 ## General Idea